 Music and the Spoken Word, a radio program that features the choir, is the longest running continuous network broadcast in history (75 years and counting) and is played on more than 2,000 radio and television stations.

 The hymnbook used by the Church in its regular meetings is available online.
 The online version includes aids to help listeners learn the words and parts to each song.
 The modern hymnbook was first published in 1985 and contains 341 hymns, 26 of which were included in the original hymnal compiled by Emma Smith in 1836.

-Contemporary Mormon-culture music includes hymn arrangements, orchestral works, and Mormon “Christian rock.”
+Contemporary music includes hymn arrangements, orchestral works, and our version of “Christian rock.”
 Popular artists include Michael McLean, Kenneth Cope, Hilary Weeks, Jericho Road, Julie de Azevedo, Afterglow, and Enoch Train.

 The Church has an extensive secular-education program as well, including universities in the United States and elementary and secondary schools abroad.
 Over 50,000 full-time day students are enrolled in Church university, elementary, or secondary schools.
 BYU Provo, with 30,000 students, is the largest single-campus private university in the United States (and probably the world).
 (Accurate as of ~2004.)

 Fifty languages are taught in the LDS Missionary Training Center (MTC) in Provo, Utah.